 Don’t let all the back-to-school sales fool you, there’s still a full month of summer vacation left and we intend to savour it.
 August can be tricky as we try to pack in as much fun in the sun as possible while also (let’s face it) trying to get organized for the upcoming school year.
+From road trips and streaming tips, and just a teensy bit of organizing, our Savvy Guide to August in Toronto can help make the second half of your summer a blast.

 Make a list and then put it away